 Guests are coming and the house is a disaster!
 So you furiously tidy up, you vacuum, and you scrub the floor.
 You shout orders at your kids and husband to pick up those stinky socks.
 You clean the toilets and the counters!
 You even cleaned the windows and took that fuzzy thing and flailed wildly at the cobwebs.
 Then you hide all the leftovers in your bedroom!

 You’re golden!
 Let that picky mother in law show up now!

-After helping host countless parties in other people’s homes here are 5 trouble spots that usually need attention in even in cleanest of homes:
+After helping host countless parties in other people’s homes here are 5 trouble spots that usually need attention even in the cleanest of homes:

 1 – The guest bathroom